MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/12/devtools-108.md

 <!-- Subtitle: On Apple M1 devices, Microsoft Edge WebDriver was previously running under emulation.
 Now, it will run faster without emulation. -->

-As of Microsoft Edge 105, you can now download Microsoft Edge WebDriver for macOS running on Apple M1 devices.
+You can now download Microsoft Edge WebDriver for macOS running on Apple M1 devices.
 Previously, Microsoft Edge WebDriver on macOS was running under emulation with [Rosetta](https://support.apple.com/HT211861).
 With the **Mac M1** version, Microsoft Edge WebDriver has improved performance, because it no longer runs under emulation.

 To download Microsoft Edge WebDriver on Apple M1 devices:

 1. In Microsoft Edge, go to `edge://version`, and note the full version number.

 1. Go to [Microsoft Edge WebDriver](https://developer.microsoft.com/microsoft-edge/tools/webdriver/).

 1. Find the version of Microsoft Edge WebDriver that matches your specific version of Microsoft Edge, and then click the **Mac M1** download link:

 ![WebDriver version numbers for download](./devtools-108-images/webdriver-versions.png)